ws15mt/cnn/README.md

     cd build
     cmake .. -DEIGEN3_INCLUDE_DIR=/path/to/eigen

-On Windows, use the following to build x64
-    cmake .. -DEIGEN3_INCLUDE_DIR=/path/to/eigen -G"Visual Studio 12 Win64"

-Then to compile, run
+To compile on Windows, use the introduction in the section "Building on Windows".
+To compile on Linux, run the following command

     make -j 2